Herbie Hancock Institute of

 Jazz Institute Trustee

-On September 16th during the 2013 Thelonious Monk International Jazz Saxophone Competition, the Institute presented the legendary Wayne Shorter with a Lifetime Achievement Award in recognition of his extraordinary, six-decade career as a saxophonist, educator and composer.
+On September 16th during a 2013 International Jazz Saxophone Competition, the Herbie Hancock Institute presented the legendary Wayne Shorter with a Lifetime Achievement Award in recognition of his extraordinary, six-decade career as a saxophonist, educator and composer.
 In the Institute’s nearly 30-year history, this is only the second time the award has been presented, the first being to Quincy Jones in 1996.

-A longtime Institute supporter and Board member, Wayne Shorter has served on many occasions as a judge at the Thelonious Monk International Jazz Saxophone Competition and performed at the Institute’s All-Star Gala Concerts.
-He has also served on the audition committee and as an Artist-in-Residence for the Thelonious Monk Institute of Jazz Performance college program.
+A longtime Institute supporter and Board member, Wayne Shorter has served on many occasions as a judge at the Institute’s International Jazz Saxophone Competition and performed at the Institute’s All-Star Gala Concerts.
+He has also served on the audition committee and as an Artist-in-Residence for the Herbie Hancock Institute of Jazz Performance college program.
 Shorter has co-led numerous Institute international programs, including those in France, India, and Thailand.

 Wayne Shorter is one of the greatest jazz artists of all time.
 Besides being a highly influential and unique saxophonist, he is one of the most significant composers in jazz since the 1960s.
 Dozens of Shorter’s more than 200 compositions are modern standards that are performed by young artists around the world.